Keller Williams

 Keller Williams is an American singer, songwriter and musician who combines elements of bluegrass, folk, alternative rock, reggae, electronica/dance, jazz, funk, along with other assorted genres.
 He is often described as a 'one-man jam-band' due to his frequent use of live phrase looping with multiple instruments.
 Keller Williams was born in Fredericksburg, Virginia on February 4, 1970, and began playing the guitar in his early teens.
-He later matriculated at Virginia Wesleyan College in Virginia Beach where he received his degree in theater.
+He later enrolled at Virginia Wesleyan College in Virginia Beach where he received his degree in theater.
 After college, he moved to Colorado to advance his music career and expand his repertoire.

 Touring

 Though primarily a solo artist, Williams has toured with Yonder Mountain String Band, The String Cheese Incident, Umphrey's McGee and Ratdog, and has frequently performed at The Bonnaroo Music and Arts Festival, the AllGood Music Festival, Summer Camp Music Festival, The Rothbury Festival, the Elysian Fields Music Festival, and Jam Cruise.

 Williams has an audio taping policy of his performances, and for non-commercial trading of the recordings, but use of video or flash photography, or any recordings for profit are prohibited.